Actors Federal Credit Union

 Motion Picture Players Welfare Fund

 Six Degrees Housing

 New York City V.I.T.A.
-(Volunteer Information Tax Assistance) Program assists hundreds of actors and stage managers with free tax advice.
+(Volunteer Information Tax Assistance) Program assists thousands of actors and stage managers with free tax advice.

 Volunteer Lawyers for the Arts

 SAG-AFTRA Health Plan

 Samuel J. Friedman Health Center for the Performing Arts